 "Yvaine!
 Behind you!"
 I turned to find a monster peering into the shadows I hid in.
 Its golden eyes pierced my own, but it would not take me.
 I refused to allow it.
 Someone else needed me to live.

-I raised the ancient dagger and plunged it into its phantom-like body, knowing it was one of the few weapons on the planet that would kill it.
+I raised the ancient dagger and plunged it into its phantom-like body, knowing it was one of the few weapons on the planet that could kill it.
 Though there was no flesh and bone to damage, I could feel its essence convulse in pain as I twisted the blade.
-The surge of power electrified my arm, as it always did when I used the dagger.
+The surge of power burned my arm, as it always did when I used the dagger.
 The same one that had nearly killed my brother thirteen years ago.
 I thanked that murderous man every day for delivering such a useful weapon into our hands.
 If it hadn't been for the dagger, we would have perished along with the rest of humanity.

 "You're getting sloppy.
 That was too close for comfort, Yvaine," my brother scolded.
-Though Lugh spent much of his time in the darkness like the rest of us, the scar on his neck was stark white compared to his pallid complexion, forever reminding me how close I had come to failing him.
+Though Lugh spent much of his time in the darkness, like the rest of us, the scar on his neck was stark white compared to his pallid complexion, forever reminding me how close I had come to failing him.

 "Relax."
 Raising the blade to eye level, I continued, "As long as we have this, they cannot hurt us."